martinjc/cmt112/part-1/html-css-and-layout.md

 ## Overview

-Having learnt about the way we structure our content to create web pages, we now start to look at how to visually style and layout our web pages using CSS.
+Having learnt about the way we structure our content to create web pages and add basic styling, we now start to look at the details of how CSS works and how to layout our pages using CSS.

 ## Compulsory Reading